 Floating shoulder typically occurs from high-energy trauma, such as motor vehicle accidents, falls from a height, crush injuries, or gunshot wounds.
 With the exception of those occurring from gunshot wounds, most are closed injuries.

 Presentation of Floating Shoulder

-Closed head injuries and Lung injuries, multiple rib fractures are very commonly associated with floating shoulder each constitute approximately one third of associated injuries.
-Cervical spine injuries and long bone fractures also occur common.
-Brachial plexus injury, subclavian artery injury, liver lacerations, and intra-abdominal injury secondary to blunt trauma may occur though less commonly though less commonly.
+Closed head injuries and Lung injuries, multiple rib fractures are very commonly associated with floating shoulder each constitutes approximately one-third of associated injuries.
+Cervical spine injuries and long bone fractures also occur commonly.
+Brachial plexus injury, subclavian artery injury, liver lacerations, and intra-abdominal injury secondary to blunt trauma may occur though less commonly.

 On examination, the patient’s limb usually hangs lower than that of the uninjured side.
 The scapula usually appears to be protracted as part of the postural changes.
 A loss of the normal concavity at the anterior aspect of the shoulder is likely.

 Xrays of the shoulder injury should include plain radiographs of the clavicle and the shoulder trauma series which include anteroposterior view of the glenohumeral joint axillary view, and scapular lateral view.